Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/business-premium/m365bp-install-office-apps.md

 ## <a name="set-up-mobile-devices-for-microsoft-365-business-premium-users"></a>Configurar dispositivos móviles para los usuarios de Microsoft 365 Empresa Premium

-Siga las instrucciones en las pestañas para instalar Office en un iPhone o un teléfono Android.
-Después de seguir estos pasos, sus archivos de trabajo creados en aplicaciones de Office estarán protegidos por Microsoft 365 Business.
+Use the following instructions to install Office on an iPhone or an Android phone.
+After you follow these steps, your work files created in Office apps will be protected by Microsoft 365 for business.

-Este ejemplo se aplica a Outlook, pero también a cualquier otra aplicación de Office que quiera instalar.
+El ejemplo es para Outlook, pero se aplica a cualquier otra aplicación de Office que quiera instalar.

 ## <a name="iphone"></a>[iPhone](#tab/iPhone)